Ventricular Septal Defect Surgery for Children

 an IV (intravenous) line.
 Your child will sleep deeply and painlessly during the surgery.

 The surgeon makes a cut (incision) down the middle of the chest.
-He or she will separate
+They will separate

 the breastbone to reach the heart.